Kailaasa

 Kailaasa, officially United States of Kailaasa (USK), is a non-existent micronation founded by Indian self-proclaimed godman Nithyananda in December 2019.
 Nithyananda, widely described as a cult-leader, claims that Kailaasa is the world's only sovereign Hindu nation.

-Statements by purported representatives of Kailaasa have variously described it as "a borderless service-oriented nation" and as "an island in Ecuador, near Trinidad and Tobago".
+Statements by purported representatives of Kailaasa have described it as "a borderless service-oriented nation".
+However, news reports suggest that it is located on "an island in Ecuador, near Trinidad and Tobago".
 Kailaasa's existence is not recognised by any government or intergovernmental organisation.
 However, representatives claiming to be from Kailaasa have repeatedly contacted various government bodies at the local, national and international level seeking recognition, often in the form of sister city arrangements, resulting in various scandals.
 Nithyananda's whereabouts are unknown, and a warrant for his arrest has been issued in India in relation to rape allegations.

 Background

 Nithyananda (born Arunachalam Rajasekaran; 1 January 1978) is an Indian spiritual leader and a self-styled godman.
 He is the founder of Nithyananda Dhyanapeetam, a trust that owns temples, gurukulas, and ashrams in many countries.

 In 2002 (age 24), he began his public life under the name Nithyananda.
 He says that this name was given to him by Mahavatar Babaji in a mystical experience during his monastic wandering days in the Himalayas.
 In 2003, he started his ashram Dhyanapeetam in Bidadi near Bangalore, Karnataka.
 Over the following years, he would associate with the Florida-based Hindu University of America, Madurai Adheenam, and Mahanirvani Akhara.
 He has made various supernatural and pseudoscientific claims, particularly in relation to his own abilities, and has claimed to be an incarnation of Parashiva.

 Nithyananda is widely described as a cult-leader.
 He has been the subject of several public controversies, including allegations of rape, which he denies.
 His whereabouts are unknown, and a court in Karnataka has issued a warrant for his arrest following failure to appear in court.
 He is the subject of a Discovery+ web series, My Daughter Joined a Cult.